pryn-kb/python-test/_episodes/20-numpy-absolute-basics.md

 ## Installing NumPy

+**If you are using Google Colab you can skip this part, as NumPy is already pre-installed**

 To install NumPy, we strongly recommend using a scientific Python distribution.
 If you\'re looking for the full instructions for installing NumPy on your operating system, see [Installing